blackant666/Reliance-Stock-Market-Prediction/README.md

 - 📈 [Data](https://www.business-standard.com/company/reliance-industr-476/price-history/1)

-- You need to download Anaconda to install Jupyter notebook in your system.
-After the download is completed.
-You have to install it just like normal software.
-Anaconda is a combination of multiple IDEs.
-You'll find Jupyter Notebook there.
-Just open that and start your coding.
+- If want to download the data for the different companies you cant download form this website.
+From here you can Get both <b>BSE</b> and <b>NSE</b> data.

 # If you are that guy who loves cmd.💪🏻